ctrueden/ctrueden.github.io/_pages/deus/NPCJohnHenry.md

--=John Henry=-
+---
+layout: page
+title: John Henry
+permalink: /deus/NPCJohnHenry
+category: deus
+---

-One of ((CharPublicGriffin|DEE's)) twelve machine disciples, John Henry is a mining and tunneling machine.
+One of [DEE's](CharPublicGriffin) twelve machine disciples, John Henry is a mining and tunneling machine.